yahiaqous/My-Anime-List/README.md

   <img  src="https://user-images.githubusercontent.com/80676788/232080085-f38f8f42-5561-40b3-af4a-a86cef793302.gif"\/>
 </h1>

-Hold onto your hats, anime lovers!
-It's time to dive into my anime list, which is basically my personal journey through the wacky, wonderful world of anime.
-If you're looking for an escape from reality, or just need some laughs, you've come to the right place.
-Just be warned, there's a high chance of developing a severe case of "anime binge-watch syndrome."
-But hey, who needs sleep when you've got anime, right?
+Dive into my anime list, which is basically my personal journey through the wacky, wonderful world of anime.

+Just be warned, there's a high chance of developing a severe case of "**Anime Binge-Watch Syndrome**".
+But who needs sleep when you've got anime!

 &nbsp;